Start2Run/GasControlSystem/README.md

-# GasSystemControl
+# GasControlSystem
 Application developed on C and deployed on Raspberry Pi  to control a gas system